 While many sales and marketing teams seem keen to work closely and share information, there is in fact a misalignment, with 21% of sales professionals finding little or no overlap in the data used by the two teams.
 This contributes to the quality of leads received by the salesforce from the marketing department.
 Only 22% of sales professionals say that leads received from marketing are excellent, while 42% see them as good.

-The coordination between sales and marketing teams is important not just for lead generation but also for brand perception.
+The coordination between sales and digital marketing experts is important not just for lead generation but also for brand perception.
 48% of decision-makers also say that they often or always get different messages from sales and marketing when learning about a solution.

 All these benefits come from the various features of standard applications, such as sales enablement tools, process automation, detailed reporting, and built-in project management capabilities.
 They allow salespeople to nurture leads better by engaging them through more focused efforts.
 These tools also make it much easier to divide one’s time across the most important activities and track the movement of leads through the sales funnel.